benansell/lobo/README.md

 reporting an issue with lobo to get details about what lobo was trying and failed todo.

+### --veryVerbose
+Increases the verbosity of lobo logging to be very detailed.

 ### --watch
 Put lobo in a infinite loop that watches for changes and automatically reruns the build and tests when the source code has changed.